The Racket Guide📖 Help Docs and Support.

-That’s how you raise a racket.
+That’s how you make a Racket.

-Then someone else makes a racket, and another, and you put them all together—and that’s your Racket feed, where you can tune into everyone else’s thoughts and hear their productions.
+Then someone else makes a Racket, and another, and you put them all together—and that’s your Racket feed, where you can tune into everyone else’s thoughts and hear their productions.
 When you’ve got something to say, or want to listen to something new, Racket’s your place.

 How to record audio on Racket